 Concerns About a Student

 While instructors should first reach out to a student’s residential college dean, there may be situations when that is not possible.
-If the residential college dean is unavailable, or if your concern involves a group of students, contact the Dean of Student Affairs, Melanie Boyd.
-A report of concern will not necessarily lead to disciplinary action.
-Indeed, in many cases, counseling or some other risk reduction strategy is the most likely next step.
-If you have any questions about what to report, or to whom to report it, please contact the Student Affairs Office at 203-432-2907.
+If the residential college dean is unavailable, if your concern involves a group of students, or if you have questions, contact the Office of Student Affairs.

 The following resources also provide a first point of contact or resource for both students and instructors who may need support or guidance in academic, health, or personal matters.
 Although students are aware of the resources listed below, instructors, if they feel comfortable, may share them when appropriate with students.